Manasi Naik: Early life

 Naik was born on 3 February 1987 in Pune, Maharashtra, into a Marathi family with a strong academic background.
 Her father, Dr. Rajan Naik, is a scientist who worked at the National Chemical Laboratory while her mother, Asha Naik, is a retired senior auditor.
 As a child, Naik aspired to become a doctor and went on to graduate from Ferguson College.
-During her college years, she was actively involved in theatre and also began modeling, appearing on several magazine covers.Although she initially dreamed of a medical career, she eventually chose to follow her passion for dance and acting, which led her to relocate to Mumbai.
+During her college years, she was actively involved in theatre and also began modeling, appearing on several magazine covers.
+Although she initially dreamed of a medical career, she eventually chose to follow her passion for dance and acting, which led her to relocate to Mumbai.

 Career

 Debut and mainstream success (2006–2014)

 Naik began her acting career in 2006 with a brief role in the popular Marathi television series Char Divas Sasuche.
 She made her film debut in 2007 with Zabardast, a Marathi drama directed by Mahesh Kothare, centered around college life and youthful exuberance, was a commercial success.
 Her performance, particularly her dance sequences, garnered attention and helped establish her as a promising newcomer in Marathi cinema.

 In 2009, she appeared as the romantic lead opposite Pushkar Jog in Tukya Tukvila Nagya Nachvila, where their on-screen chemistry received praise from critics.
-Over the next few years, Naik made notable cameo appearances in dance numbers—such as a pub dancer in the suspense-comedy Target, and a qawwali performer in Mahesh Manjrekar’s action film Fakta Ladh Mhana.
+Over the next few years, Naik made notable cameo appearances in dance numbers, such as a pub dancer in the suspense-comedy Target, and a qawwali performer in Mahesh Manjrekar’s action film Fakta Ladh Mhana.

 In 2012, she played a supporting role as a Muslim girl in the family drama Kutumb alongside Siddharth Jadhav, which achieved both critical and commercial success.
 That same year, she gained widespread recognition for her item number “Baghtoy Rickshaw Wala” from the comedy Teen Bayka Fajiti Aika.
 Though the film received mixed reviews, DNA critic Blessy Chettiar noted, “Mansi Naik’s ‘Vaat Baghtoy Rickshawala’ item song is the only treat, with well-choreographed moves set to the famous Koli folk song.”

 Between 2013 and 2014, Naik expanded her filmography with roles in Cappuccino and HuTuTu, both of which were met with positive responses.
 Despite a successful debut, she received relatively few film offers, a fact she addressed publicly by stating she had “no fear of being labelled as an item girl.”
-In 2014, she appeared on the popular Marathi comedy reality show Chala Hawa Yeu Dya.
+In 2014, she worked in the popular Marathi comedy reality show Chala Hawa Yeu Dya.